By the time I visited the architectural dollhouse

 section I was very short on time, so I stopped by

-three of my favorites This large half timber
+three of my favorites.
+This large half timber

 English country home is a delight, inside and